MuhammadObadaa/Neovim-config/README.md

 * **Settings for specific languages**: you can customize your LSP setting files for each language .. for more details you can watch [this video](youtube.com/watch?v=6F3ONwrCxMg)
 * **Telescope**: for searching about files, texts, planets (as an easter egg), etc..
 In a windows system there are some  dependencies, listed in Requirments. for more telescope configurations, you can check ```lua/obadaa/telescope.lua``` file.
+* **Nvim-tree**: for more comfortable view of the directories structure.
+There are some errors with its config file ```lua/obadaa/nvim-tree.lua```, probably they are because of the operating system where the configuration is being set.
 NOTE: (:Telescope plantes) command doesn't work correctly in windows system.

 ## Requirments